Jessica-Tslv/Jessica-Tslv/README.md

 - 👋 Hi, I’m @Jessica-Tslv
 - 👀 I’m interested in Python, SQL, AWS & GCP
 - 🌱 I’m currently learning cloud computing
-- 💞️ My goalis to land my first job in tech
+- 💞️ My goal is to land my first job in tech

 <!---
 Jessica-Tslv/Jessica-Tslv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.